Waipu Caves Glowworms: The Best Free Glowworm Cave In New Zealand

 I visited the caves at the end of July 2020.
 It had not rained much recently so the water inside the cave was not very high.

-I wore wellies and found that the water was came up to around just above my ankles (I’m 167cm tall).
+I wore wellies and found that the water came up to around just above my ankles (I’m 167cm tall).

 Fiachra wore flip-flops and just got his feet wet!